fxpatrick/vite-klop-extern/docs/klriuip/usereksternal/index.md

 # User Eksternal
-Berikut ini adalah panduan apa yang harus dilakukan user ketika menggunakan Klearance One Portal
+The following is a guide on what users should do when using Klearance One Portal
 ## Login
-1. Buka link Invite yang sudah dikirimkan melalui Email
+1. Open the Invite link that has been sent via Email
-2. Masukkan email & password yang ada di email
+2. Enter email & password from the email
-3. Membuat password baru
+3. Create a new password
-4. Login menggunakan email & password baru yang sudah dibuat
+4. Login using the new email & password that was created
-5. Apabila anda adalah Kawasan Berikat, maka anda juga akan diminta mengisikan data perusahaan anda

-## Pengecekan Purchase Order
+## Guide Purchase Order
 [Purchase Order](/klriuip/dokumenpurchaseorder/)

-## Pembuatan Dokumen Shipment
+## Guide Document Shipment
 [Shipment](/klriuip/dokumeneshipment/)